top of page

 • Rain ruins group photos: Scout an indoor spot with decent lighting, stash a few clear umbrellas for outdoor shots, and assign someone to round everyone up quickly.

-• Phone going off mid-ceremony: Ask your MC or celebrant to remind guests to put their devices on silent.
+• Phone going off mid-ceremony: Ask your MC or celebrant to remind guests to put their devices on silent beforehand.

 • Kids losing interest during speeches: Quiet toys, colouring books, or a tablet with headphones go a long way.